akirk/wp-public-data-analyzer/README.md

 # WordPress Public Data Analyzer

 Analyzes WordPress plugin data from [wp-public-data](https://github.com/dd32/wp-public-data) to identify plugins with and without blueprints.
+Notably, it uses the zip download of trunk instead of the huge git checkout.

 ## Requirements